ifremer-bioinformatics/BLAST-PLAST-bench/README.md

 In this section, we describe the use of [HTC-BLAST 4.3](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.194.2320&rep=rep1&type=pdf) framework to dispatch BLAST jobs.

-For these tests, we dispatched BLAST jobs on 1, 2, 3, etc. 28-core nodes on  [DATARMOR](https://www.top500.org/system/178981)'s machine.
+For these tests, we dispatched BLAST jobs on one up to five 28-core nodes on  [DATARMOR](https://www.top500.org/system/178981)'s machine.

-For that purpose, we setup a dedicated script (in addition ot the ones above presented):

-* [01-generate-htc-scripts.sh](scripts/01-generate-htc-scripts.sh): takes "htc_blast_template.txt" and generate as many job submission scripts as PBS constraints (cores and comparison types)

 We used the same data sets (i.e. query and subject banks) as for BLAST/PLAST tests, above presented.